About Breakdown Bars

 - Category name: The answer choice text or field value name.

 - Percent: The percentage of respondents who selected or were assigned the value.

-- Responses: The number of respondents who selected or were assigned the value.
+- Response count: The number of respondents who selected or were assigned the value.

 You are allowed to include the same information in each area, so be sure when adjusting these settings that you deselect settings you don’t want to include anymore.